aaarendt/2018-03-20-HiMAT/logistics.md

 We have reserved a block of rooms at the [Silver Cloud Inn](https://www.silvercloud.com/university/) in Seattle's University District.

+### Hotel Shuttle

+A shuttle bus will run at 8:00 am and 8:30 am from the hotel to the conference location on campus.

+Bus capacity:  14 people

+Boarding:  Hotel front entrance

+Bus leaves hotel promptly so participants must arrive the lobby before the scheduled time.

 ## Food

 Food during the workshop will be provided (lunch and snacks).
 You can view the menu [here](menu.pdf).